T

 Risotto alla Milanese

-Creamy Arborio rice slow-cooked with saffron, beef broth, and Parmesan cheese, this iconic dish is a testament to Milan's rich culinary heritage and its signature golden hue.
+Creamy Arborio rice slow-cooked with saffron, beef marrow, and Parmesan cheese, this iconic dish is a testament to Milan's rich culinary heritage and offers a unique, luxurious flavor profile.

 Where to try: Trattoria Milanese